dialex/start-testing/docs/toolbox/mnemonics.md

 # Mnemonics

-> **tl;dr** Mnemonics are brain shortcuts to retrieve information.
+> **tl;dr** Mnemonics are memory shortcuts to retrieve information.

 ## Theory

 > A mnemonic is a pattern of letters, ideas, or associations which helps remember something else.
 It is a learning technique that aids information retention and retrieval. — [Wikipedia](https://en.wikipedia.org/wiki/Mnemonic)

 Your brain can store a lot of information, but sometimes it's hard to recall a specific detail.
 Maybe you don't use that information too often or maybe it's not very intuitive.
-Mnemonics are **[brain shortcuts](https://www.mindtools.com/memory.html)** that allow you to retrieve the same information with less effort.
+Mnemonics are **[memory shortcuts](https://www.mindtools.com/memory.html)** that allow you to retrieve the same information with less effort.

 > Example: You can memorise how many days each month has, or you can use the knuckles of your hand to instantly know the answer.
 In the latter case, you are using a shortcut to retrieve the same information — that's a mnemonic.
 >